microsoft/WhatTheHack/047-TrafficControlWithDapr/Student/Challenge-00.md

 In this assignment, you'll install the pre-requisites tools and software as well as create the Azure resources required for the workshop.

-> [!NOTE]
-> Resource provisioning can take up to 25 minutes, depending on the region used.
-Once you launch the script to create the Azure resources, you can move on to Assignment 1 while the resources are provisioned.
+*Resource provisioning can take up to **25 minutes**, depending on the region used.
+Once you launch the script to create the Azure resources, you can move on to Assignment 1 while the resources are provisioned.*

+## Azure resources

+This WhatTheHack will create the following Azure resources in your Azure resource group.
+Make sure you can create the following:

+- Application Insights
+- Azure Kubernetes Service
+- Azure Container Registry
+- Event Hub Namespace
+- IoT Hub
+- KeyVault
+- Log Analytics Workspace
+- Logic App
+- Azure Cache for Redis
+- Storage Account
+- Service Bus Namespace

 ## Description